 Bob and Patty are hosting HIPS at their farm in Peepeekeo.
 Bring your appetite for potluck and palms.
+All members are encouraged to bring potted palms, cycads, and other tropical plants to trade or sell to fellow members.
+We will have tents, tables, and chairs for the potluck, but members should bring their own canopies for their sales booths.
+HIPS will provide main entree, but members should bring salads, side dishes, or deserts to share.
 More information to come - save the date!
 Interested in selling palms at the event?
 Contact Rick Kelley, email@example.com

 Here in Hawaii we are blessed with both a climate that can support a wide range of palm species, and access to some of the world’s best palm growers with wonderfully diverse and affordable inventories.
 But the possibilities are overwhelming when creating a garden, and often times we fall back on the familiar - the tried and true line of areca palms on a property boundary or the driveway lined with foxtail palms.
 An evening with Jason will have you looking at your garden from a new perspective and send you to your favorite nursery with a list of palms you may have never considered.